BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: Active Learning of Time-Dependent Vector Fields

 \section{Active Learning of Time-Dependent Vector Fields}

 We are ready to present our active learning loop for identifying a time-dependent vector field under the setup outlined in Section \ref{sec:st-active-learning} using the GP surrogate defined in Section \ref{sec:gp-model}.
 We model the target vector field using the temporal Helmholtz surrogate $f \sim \mathcal{GP}(0, k_{\text{tHelm}})$, and assume we make noisy velocity observations $\bm{y}$ at observation location $\bm{x} = (\bm{s}, t)$ where and $\sigma_\text{obs}$ is the standard deviation of the observation noise.
-The active learning selects the placement location of Lagrangian observers at each placement time in order to maximise the information gain of the full vector field surrogate $f$.
+The active learning selects the placement location of Lagrangian observers at each placement time in order to maximise the information gain of the surrogate $f$ over the full spatio-temporal grid.